 Effective team leaders regularly communicate with their team members on a formal and informal basis, and actively seek feedback from their teams on the effectiveness of their communication with them.

-Training in effective communication will always be available to team leaders, supervisors and managers.
+Communication is universal.
+Everyone does it, but some ways of communicating in the workplace are proven to be more effective than others.
+Therefore, training in effective communication will always be available to team leaders, supervisors and managers.

 Communication materials and support will be provided to managers, supervisors and team leaders as appropriate.